rl1987/trickster.dev/tricksterblog/content/post/using-proxies-for-web-scraping-and-automation.md

 There's also many more.
 Due your research to find the best option for your budget and use case.

 How would we use proxies in our code?
-BrightData provides the following Python snippet for simple use case of their proxy service.
+Bright Data provides the following Python snippet for simple use case of their proxy service.

 ```python
 #!/usr/bin/env python